School of Paris: France

 Artists of Jewish origin had a marked influence in the École de Paris.
-Paris the capital of the art world attracted Jewish artists from Eastern Europe, several of them fleeing persecution, discrimination and pogroms.
+Paris, the capital of the art world, attracted Jewish artists from Eastern Europe, some fleeing persecution, discrimination and pogroms.
 Many of these artists settled in Montparnasse.
 Several Jewish painters were notable in the movement; these include Marc Chagall and Jules Pascin, the expressionists Chaïm Soutine and Isaac Frenkel Frenel as well as Amedeo Modigliani and Abraham Mintchine.
 Many Jewish artists were known for depicting Jewish themes in their work, and some artists' paintings were imbued with heavy emotional tones.
-Frenkel described the artists as "members of the minority characterized by restlessness whose expressionism is therefore extreme in its emotionalism".
+Frenkel described the artists as "members of the minority characterised by restlessness whose expressionism is therefore extreme in its emotionalism".

-The term l'École de Paris coined by the art critic André Warnod in 1925 in the magazine Comœdia, was intended by Warnod to negate xenophobic attitudes towards the foreign artists, many of whom were Jewish Eastern European.
-Louis Vauxcelles wrote several monographs for the publisher Le Triangle, a prolific critic of Jewish painters.
-In a 1931 monograph, he wrote: "like a swarm of locusts, an invasion of Jewish colorists fell on Paris – on the Paris of Montparnasse.
-The causes of this exodus: the Russian revolution, and all that it brought with it of misery, pogroms, exactions, persecutions; the unfortunate young artists take refuge here, attracted by the influence of contemporary French art ....
+The term l'École de Paris coined by the art critic André Warnod in 1925 in the magazine Comœdia, was intended by Warnod to negate xenophobic attitudes towards the foreign artists, many of whom were Eastern European Jews.
+Louis Vauxcelles, a prolific critic of Jewish painters, wrote several monographs for the publisher Le Triangle.
+In a 1931 monograph, he wrote: "like a swarm of locusts, an invasion of Jewish colourists fell on Paris — on the Paris of Montparnasse.
+The causes of this exodus: the Russian Revolution, and all that it brought with it of misery, pogroms, exactions, persecutions; the unfortunate young artists take refuge here, attracted by the influence of contemporary French art. [...]
 They will constitute [an element of] what the young critic will call the School of Paris.
-Many talents are to be considered in this crowd of metèques."
+Many talents are to be considered in this crowd of what is nowadays sometimes referred to as outsider art or métèque art.

-Following the Nazi occupation of France; several prominent Jewish artists died during the holocaust, leading to the dwindling of the Jewish School Of Paris.
-Others managed to left or fled Europe, mostly to Israel or the US.
+Following the Nazi occupation of France, several prominent Jewish artists died during the Holocaust, leading to the dwindling of the Jewish School of Paris.
+Others managed to leave or fled Europe, mostly to Mandate Palestine or the US.

 Israel

-Israeli art was dominated by the École de Paris inspired art between the 1920s and 1940s, with French art continuing to strongly influence Israeli art for the following decades.
-This phenomenon began with the return of École de Paris Isaac Frenkel Frenel to Mandatory Palestine in 1925 and his opening of the Histadrut Art Studio.
+Jewish art in Mandate Palestine was predominantly inspired by the École de Paris between the 1920s and 1940s, with French art continuing to strongly influence Israeli art for the following decades.
+This phenomenon began with the return of École de Paris Yitzhak Frenkel to Mandatory Palestine in 1925 and his opening of the Histadrut Art Studio.
 His students were encouraged to continue their studies in Paris, and upon their return to Pre-Independence Israel amplified the influence of the Jewish artists of the School of Paris they encountered.

-These artists, centered in Montparnasse in Paris and in Tel Aviv and Safed in Israel, tended to portray humanity and the emotion evoked through human facial expression.
-Furthermore, characteristically of Jewish Parisian Expressionism, the art was dramatic and even tragic, perhaps in connection to the suffering of the Jewish soul.
-During the 1930s several such painters would paint scenes in Israel in an Impressionist style and a Parisian light, greyer dimmer compared to the powerful Mediterranean sun.
+These artists, centred in Montparnasse in Paris, and in Tel Aviv and Safed in Israel, tended to portray humanity and the emotion evoked through human facial expression.
+Furthermore, as is characteristic of Jewish Parisian Expressionism, the art was dramatic and even tragic, perhaps in connection to the suffering of the Jewish soul.
+During the 1930s several such painters would paint scenes in the Land of Israel in an Impressionist style and a Parisian light, greyer and dimmer compared to the powerful Mediterranean sun.